ClaudioKamoda/Restaurant-App/README.md

 ### January 9, 2022:

 -   Now the items showed change after changing navigation tab.
 -   Added loading animation and loading simulation to the app.
 -   Added new data to **_db.json_**.
 -   Added corresponding images for each product.

+### January 10, 2022:

+-   Fixed some mobile issues.
+-   Coded cart and styled it.